FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 ```

 Having activated the environment, we just use ``pip download`` to download all the requirements of our PySpark application as wheel files.
 In case there is no wheel file available, ``pip`` will download a source-based ``tar.gz`` file instead but we can easily generate a wheel from it.
 To do so, we just unpack the archive, change into the directory and type ``python setup.py bdist_wheel``.
 A wheel file should now reside in the `dist` folder.
 At this point one should also be aware that some wheel files come with low-level Linux dependencies that just need to be installed by a sysadmin on every host, e.g. ``python3-dev`` and ``unixodbc-dev``.

 Now we unpack those wheel files in the ``venv`` directory, push it to HDFS, e.g. ``/my_venvs/venv``, using ``hdfs dfs -put ...`` and make sure that the files are readable by anyone.
-Now we call ``sc.addFile`` on every file in ``/my_venvs/venv`` and importing for instance Pandas inside a Python UDF on PySpark will work since ``PYTHONPATH`` will be correctly set for us by PySpark.
+Now we call ``sc.addFile`` on every file in ``/my_venvs/venv`` and subsequently importing Pandas fori instance inside a Python UDF on PySpark will work since ``PYTHONPATH`` will be automatically set.

-If our Python application itself is also nicely structured as a Python package (maybe using [PyScaffold][]) we can also push it to `/my_venvs/venv`.
+If our Python application itself is also nicely structured as a Python package (maybe using [PyScaffold][]) we can also push it to ``/my_venvs/venv``.
 This allows us to split the code that sets ups the environment on PySpark with ``sc.addFile`` from our actual application.
 Let's say our actual PySpark application is a Python package called ``my_pyspark_app``.
-The actual boilerplate code Python module to activate the isolated environment on Spark we will call ``activate_env.py``.
-This module will be submitted to Spark taking the specific environment as an argument, e.g.:
+The boilerplate code to bootstrap ``my_pyspark_app``, i.e. to activate the isolated environment on Spark, will be in the module ``activate_env.py``.
+When we submit our Spark job will specify this module and specify the environment as argument, e.g.:

 ```bash
 PYSPARK_PYTHON=python3.4 /opt/spark/bin/spark-submit --master yarn --deploy-mode cluster \